Donate Now FAQ

 A: Contributions will be acknowledged on the website okanaganrailtrail.ca/trail-supporters/individual- donors during the campaign.
-This digital ‘wall of recognition’ will then be posted (digitally or physically) after the trail has been constructed to honour those who helped to build it.
+A ‘wall of recognition’ will then be constructed after the trail has been developed to honour those who helped to build it.

 Q: When will trail construction work start?

 A: Stages 1, 2 and 3 are now funded.
 This work will be completed by March 2018.

 A: Development of the trail will begin in all sections of the trail.
 Survey and Archeological work are now in progress in all sections of the trail as are installation of access contrail gates and bridgework.
 Rock scaling will be completed primarily in the north, and 'test' sections will be completed in each section to refine the trail construction process and confirm costs.

 A: Stage 4 of trail development, construction and completion of the trail, will be scheduled once the stage has been funded.
 The goal of the campaign to reach this goal in 2017 to allow the work to be scheduled in spring of 2018.

 A: The CN Rail line is a continuous, uninterrupted corridor that connects the urban centres of the valley and provides access to many of the valley’s most scenic features.
 Protecting the rail line for use as a public right of way potentially benefits residents and recreational enthusiasts today and provides opportunities to meet the transportation and economic needs of the region in the future.